 Effective co-op marketing can drive brand alignment in the channel

 A co-op marketing plan has the potential to get manufacturers and channel partners aligned around advertising strategies, creating greater connection between brands and stronger sales.
 However, this type of alignment isn’t always easy to achieve, especially when there are communication barriers between project stakeholders.
-Modern software platforms help manufacturers and channel partners share data with greater ease and precision, creating new opportunities to maximize the potential of co-op marketing programs.
+Modern software platforms help manufacturers and channel partners share data with greater ease and precision, creating new opportunities to maximize the potential of marketing programs.

 Building stronger partnerships and improving revenues is possible through co-op marketing, but only if organizations are able to partner with one another effectively.